wcfrobert/ezweld/README.md

 </div>

+WORK IN PROGRESS.....

 ## Introduction

-EZweld is a python package that calculates stresses within a weld group subjected to both in-plane and out-of-plane forces.
+EZweld is a python package that calculates stress demand in a weld group subjected to both in-plane and out-of-plane loading.
 It does so using the elastic method as outlined in the AISC Steel Construction Manual.
 Define a weld group, apply loading, and get the resulting stresses back.
-It's that easy!
+It's that easy.

 **Disclaimer:** this package is meant for <u>personal and educational use only</u>.